Careers Education, Information, Advice and Guidance

 Our extensive careers education programme ensures students in years 7-13 receive timely information, advice and guidance regarding the full range of options available to assist them to make informed decisions about their next steps in education, training or employment.

-The Careers Service in school is provided by Head of Careers, Mrs Sarah Beeton, and is supported by Mr Mark Whitehead, an independent Careers Adviser
+The Careers Service in school is provided by Head of Careers, Mrs Sarah Beeton, and is supported by Mrs Georgina Blackburn, an independent Careers Adviser

 Where to find us